dannikaml/regex-gist-repo/gist-template.md

 In our example code `^#?([a-f0-9]{6}|[a-f0-9]{3})$/`, **([a-f0-9]{6}|[a-f0-9]{3})** is the capturing group.
 When a color code string specifically is checked against the regular expression or regex, the part of the code that matches the pattern inside the `(...)` or paranthesis is saved for later use.

-A simpler example of this is if as a developer you use the color code `#aaa000` then that is checked against the regex, the hex value is `(aaa000)` and it is then captured and saved.
+A simpler example of this is if as a developer you use the color code `#aaa000` and then that is checked against the regex, the hex value is `(aaa000)` and it is then captured and saved.

 ### **Back-references**
 ***